 All applicable permits and certification conditions are included in the construction project proposal.
 All permits require compliance certification upon completion of construction or maintenance activities.
 The conditions of the permit must also be followed for maintenance activities.

 The permits require a certification, signed by a MoDOT official, stating the project was constructed in accordance with the permit conditions.
-It is suggested the resident engineer or the district construction engineer discuss compliance with these permit conditions with the environmental studies coordinator prior to signing this certification and then submit it to the COE upon project completion.
+It is suggested the Resident Engineer or the District Construction and Materials Engineer discuss compliance with these permit conditions with the environmental studies coordinator prior to signing this certification and then submit it to the COE upon project completion.